 2. When you arrive at the event, acclimate yourself gradually.
 Stand on the fringes and take it all in.
 Allow other people to approach you.
 When you’re feeling comfortable, proceed into the belly of the crowd.

 When I arrived, I greeted my friend, located the restrooms (yay, no port-a-potties!) and slowly made my way to the main stage.
-I set up my lawn chair in the back of the crowd next to three people who were also sitting in lawn chairs…reading books.
+I set up my lawn chair in the back of the crowd next to three people sitting in lawn chairs and reading books.
 My kind of people.